japgolly/scalajs-react/extra/PERF.md

 ##### Initial instances
 `Px` comes in two flavours: reusable and not.
-If it's "reusable" then when its underlying value changes, it will compare the new value to the previous one and discard the change if it can.
+If it's "reusable" then when its underlying value `A` changes, it will compare the new `A` value to the previous `A` (using `Reusable[A]`) and discard the change if it can.
+If it's not reusable, all changes to the underlying value (including duplicates) are accepted.

 Create a non-derivative `Px` using one of these: